wp-plugins/formilla-live-chat/readme.txt

 Follow our [quick installation video](http://www.youtube.com/watch?v=3qodtXvmpdg "quick installation video") tutorial or the Installation tab of this page.

+= Does Formilla.com Live Chat work with WooCommerce? =
+Yes, our live chat software easily installs with WooCommerce sites.
+Install and activate the plugin from within your WordPress/WooCommerce admin panel for the chat button to appear on your site.

 = How do I start a test chat after installing Formilla Live Chat on my WordPress site? = Watch our [video tutorial](https://www.youtube.com/watch?v=Cwy1VnSp3EA "video tutorial") to learn how.